spences10/scottspence.com/posts/jamstack-london-2019.md

 ### Hot!

-Being in the UK we had the British weather to content with and the venue although fitted with A/C units in the speaker hall the venue outside of that was hot and sweaty!
+Being in the UK we had the British weather to contend with and the venue although fitted with A/C units in the speaker hall the venue outside of that was hot and sweaty!
 I spent the majority of my time between talks situated directly in front of the A/C units.